1Password/scim-examples/beta/google-cloud-run/google-workspace/README.md

 > [!IMPORTANT]
 > Complete the steps to [deploy 1Password SCIM Bridge on Cloud Run](../README.md) **before** the next steps in this guide.

- To connect your SCIM Bridge to Workspace, you'll need permissions in Google Cloud to enable the required APIs, create a service account, and an administrator with the required permissions to use the service account with your Workspace tenant.
+ To connect your SCIM bridge to Workspace, you'll need permissions in Google Cloud to enable the required APIs, create a service account, and an administrator with the required permissions to use the service account with your Workspace tenant.

 ## Step 1: Create a secret for Workspace credentials